By Ed Staskus

-A dozen clocks, his prized possessions, hung on the walls.
+There were a dozen clocks, his prized possessions.
 They were grandfather wood wall clocks with pendulums and chimes.
 Every one of them was set to a different random time.
 They all worked whenever he wanted them to work.

 Two smaller rooms adjoined the museum on the second floor.
 They were bedrooms where his four children had grown up.
 Both of the rooms had pint-sized windows.

 Justinas and his wife Janina were always accusing each other of having extra-marital affairs.
 She made great-tasting pancakes every morning.
 One morning while we were eating in the living room, since there wasn’t a dining room, she told her husband to go outside for a minute.